Anatomically aware dual-hop learning for pulmonary embolism detection in CT pulmonary angiograms: Our approach

-We also considered several other highly performant networks, such as Image Transformer \cite{dosovitskiy2020vit,touvron2021going}, ECANet \cite{wang2020ecanet}, DenseNet \cite{huang2017densely}, CoATNet \cite{dai2021coatnet} and RegNet \cite{xu2022regnet}, but tests indicated that EfficientNetV2-L is the one best suited for our experiments.
+We also considered several other highly competitive networks, such as Image Transformer \cite{dosovitskiy2020vit,touvron2021going}, ECANet \cite{wang2020ecanet}, DenseNet \cite{huang2017densely}, CoATNet \cite{dai2021coatnet} and RegNet \cite{xu2022regnet}, but initial testing indicated that EfficientNetV2-L is the one best suited for our experiments, offering a good trade-off between performance and speed.
 We also tested 3D convolutional networks, such as X3D \cite{feichtenhofer2020x3d} or Resnet3D \cite{kataoka20203dresnets}, which operate at the level of the entire 3D volume.
 Theoretically they are able to better handle 3D volumes, but they produced slightly worse results in our experiments, probably because 3D Conv Nets are best suited for spatio-temporal volumes (e.g. videos).

-To obtain the study-level prediction (at the level of the entire CT volume), a simple voting mechanism is applied over the 1D sequence of slice level PE probabilities., noted as $\rho$, predicted by the network $\Theta$ on the entire study.
+To obtain the study-level prediction (at the level of the entire CT volume), a simple voting mechanism is applied over the 1D sequence of slice level PE probabilities, noted as $\rho$, predicted by the network $\Theta$ on the entire study.

-The voting mechanism outputs positive if more than $\mu_{Study}$ slices are over $\delta_{Slice}$, as in \eqref{eq:voting_mechanism}.
+The voting mechanism outputs positive values if more than $\mu_{Study}$ predicted slices are over $\delta_{Slice}$ threshold, as in \eqref{eq:voting_mechanism}.
 Both parameters are calculated by maximizing the F1 measure on the validation set, as in \eqref{eq:calculating_hyperparam}.

-We considered other methods for study level prediction, including sequence modeling models, such as LSTM \cite{hochreiter1997lstm}, temporal CNN \cite{lea2016tcn} or transformers \cite{vaswani2017attention}, as mentioned by other similar publications \cite{CNNLSTM,Xu2021RSNA1st,Ma2022RSNAMultitask}.
+We considered other methods for study level prediction, including sequence modeling models, such as Long Short-Term Memory (LSTM) \cite{hochreiter1997lstm}, temporal CNN \cite{lea2016tcn} or transformers \cite{vaswani2017attention}, as mentioned by other similar publications \cite{CNNLSTM,Xu2021RSNA1st,Ma2022RSNAMultitask}.
 The overall performance of more sophisticated approaches was very similar to the much simpler voting mechanism, most probably due to the relatively limited amount of training data (6000 sequences for training).
 Overall, we preferred the simpler voting scheme due to its transparency and explainability.
+All training details are presented in the Section Implementation details Section \ref{section:impl}.